http://www.brianscavoalbanyny.blogspot.com

 secured the $4 million incubator grant and is one of 10 councils that

-Gov. Andrew Cuomo has competing for hundreds of millions of dollars in
+Andrew Cuomo has competing for hundreds of millions of dollars in

 state economic development money.
 Jones will work alongside James